wix-incubator/pro-gallery-layouter/README.md

 * [Layouter & Viewport Visibility Demo](http://wix-private.github.io/pro-gallery-layouter/) see the layouter hides and show items according to their location in the viewport

-* [Pro Gallery Playground](https://wix-private.github.io/pro-gallery-playground/) the place where you can play with the different styleParams to create new and stunning© layouts
+* [Layouter Playground](https://wix-incubator.github.io/pro-gallery-layouter/) the place where you can play with the different styleParams to create new and stunning© layouts

 # Demos
 To see how to use the layouter, check out the [Demos](/demos) page.